mileswhen/BiologicalComputing/README.md

 # Overview

 A proposal to enable faster cellular finite-state-machines.
 Basic idea is to use a cache hierarchy: construct a fast cache using transcription regulation (CRISPRi + CRISPRa), and a slow cache using an existing concept (DOMINO operator).
-The main innovation would be to transfer principles from computer architecture, and construct an SR latch using CRISPR.
+Construct an SR-latch using CRISPRi, and introduce cooperativity.
+Switching time of toggle switch still not very fast (3-6 hours).
 We could maybe speed up DOMINO if we could make base editors dissociate faster.
 It's been shown in single-molecule experiments that they take hours to dissociate.
 One idea could be to engineer a "toehold" switch sgRNA.
 This would destabilize the base editor *only* after it deaminates the right base.

 See `proposal.pdf` and `slides.pdf` for more detail.